nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 When you work with Legacy Code, things can quickly get out-of-hand.

-Sometimes you dive into the code with a clear goal in mind… 3 hours later you're still trying to break a problematic dependency and have completely lost track of why you were here in the first place!
+Sometimes you dive into the code with a clear goal in mind…

+3 hours later you're still trying to break a problematic dependency and have completely lost track of why you were here in the first place!

 ![](/assets/lost-in-field.jpg)

-I recently experienced such a situation.
-Fortunately, I was mindful enough to apply the great advice I learned from others.
+I have been in this situation before.
+Fortunately, I learned to apply the great advice I got from others.
 It saved me a lot of time.
 I thought it would be a good story to share 🍷

 ## Have a plan